nano871022/CR-Alameda181/README.md

 it is necessary setting next projects

-- **connect-gdrive** you need to make a alias link to **japl-android-google-connect-module** due this project was created before refactor the setting was saved with this names, avoid add to git the alias to project wont do it
+- **connect-gdrive** you need to make a alias link to **japl-android-google-connect-module**
 > ln -s ../../git/japl-android-google-connect-module connect-gdrive

+- **aboutactivitymodule** you need to make a alias link to **japl-android-about-module**
+> ln -s ../../git/japl-android-about-module aboutactivitymodule

+- **ServicesModule** you need to make a alias link to **alameda181-android-services-module**
+> ln -s ../../git/alameda181-android-services-module ServiceModule

+- **ScheduleModule** you need to make a alias link to **japl-android-schedule-module**
+> ln -s ../../git/japl-android-schedule-module ScheduleModule

+**Note:** due this project was created before refactor the setting was saved with this names, avoid add to git the alias to project wont do it

 ## Latest Version

+- 1.0.9 Last functional version before modulerize app

 ## Historical Version